 Absolute Pressure Defined

 Absolute pressure is measured relative to a full vacuum.
-Alternatively, pressure that is measured against atmospheric pressure (also known as barometric pressure) is called gauge pressure.
+In contrast, pressure that is measured against atmospheric pressure (also known as barometric pressure) is called gauge pressure.
 A full vacuum has an absolute pressure reading of 0 PSIA and the average barometric pressure at sea level is ~14.7 PSIA.

 When measuring gauge pressure, current atmospheric pressure is the baseline and is therefore read as 0 PSIG.
 Any pressure readings taken by a transducer will be relative to that reference, which can change with variations in temperature or altitude.
 Full vacuum is -14.7 PSIG; or in terms of vacuum pressure, it can also be rendered as +14.7 PSIV.